Compressive Gate Set Tomography (GST)#

 Alternatively, all plots (of all layouts) can be displayed via result.plot_all().

-Creating a custom gate set#
+Creating a custom gate set with context circuits#

 from qiskit import QuantumCircuit